A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: Conclusions

-It is often regarded in the field of stretchable and flexible electronics that the planar solution (where stretching effects are dominant) is mostly accurate when the stiffness of the thinner body (e.g. a plate, a shell, a film or a membrane) increases indefinitely.
-The significance of our work is that, as far as we are aware, this is the first analysis conducted on the planar solution (both by asymptotically and numerically) showing that indefinitely increasing the stiffness of the thinner body will not guarantee a more accurate solution, as there exists an optimum Young's modulus (with respect to other variables) where the error introduced by the approximated solution (with respect to the unapproximated solution) is a minimum.
+It is often regarded in the field of stretchable and flexible electronics that the planar solution (where stretching effects are dominant) is mostly accurate when the stiffness of the thinner body (e.g. a plate, a shell, a film or a membrane) is relatively higher than the thicker elastic foundation (i.e. the greater the Young's modulus of the thin body relative to the elastic foundation, the more accurate the planar solution) \cite{Andres,logothetidis2014handbook}.
+The significance of our work is that, as far as we are aware, this is the first analysis conducted on the planar solution (both asymptotically and numerically) showing that indefinitely increasing the stiffness of the thinner body will not guarantee a more accurate solution, as there exists an optimum Young's modulus (also other optimal elastic and geometric properties) that can result in a more accurate model for a membrane (or a film) bonded to an elastic foundation.\\

+On a final note, the motivation to numerically model the azimuthal and and radial error separately is to show that the elastic and geometric conditions that result in an accurate planar solution (a shell-membrane or a film on a elastic foundation) is vastly different to conditions result in an accurate normal solution (only the radial component of a shell or a plate on an elastic foundation).
+Thus, assuming the optimal conditions that is valid for the normal solution (e.g. large Young's modulus) is also applicable to the planar solution (i.e. the assumption common in the field of stretchable and flexible electronics), may not be a justifiable assumption.\\